How to Choose the Right Fridge for Your Home

 Pay Attention to Energy Ratings

-A more efficient model may cost a little more upfront but can reduce running costs over time.
+A more efficient fridge may cost a little more upfront, but it can reduce your electricity bills over time — especially in households where the fridge is heavily used.

 Features: What’s Worth It?